DrKvass/foxhole-map-extractor/README.md

 # Foxhole Dynamic Vanilla + Complete Map Mod Builder

-This version combines the original image builder with the dynamically discovered World Conquest layout from the main game PAK.
+This code combines a native image builder with the dynamically discovered hex map layout from the main game PAK.

 ## What it builds